kalyd0s/swe-3313-fall-2025-team-04/implementation/README.md

 4. Create a virtual environment(optional)

-A virtual environment will isolate all project-specific package
+A virtual environment will isolate all project-specific packages
 - python- m venv .venv - this will create a folder called .venv in the project directory

 5. Activate the virtual environment